kevholditch/gokong/README.md

 createdPlugin, err :=  client.Plugins().Create(pluginRequest)
 ```

-Create a new Plugin for a single Consumer and Api (set `ConsumerId` and `ApiId`), Not all plugins can be configured in this way ([for more information on the Plugin Fields see the Kong documentation](https://getkong.org/docs/0.11.x/admin-api/#plugin-object)):
+Create a new Plugin for a single Consumer and API (set `ConsumerId` and `APIId`), Not all plugins can be configured in this way ([for more information on the Plugin Fields see the Kong documentation](https://getkong.org/docs/0.11.x/admin-api/#plugin-object)):
 ```go
 client := gokong.NewClient(gokong.NewDefaultConfig())